 I’ve already touched on the fathers importance for raising a young girl, but whether you have a girl or boy (or both), the best way to show children what a good man is, is how you carry yourself in the values you possess, how you treat their mother and how you treat others.

-If your idea of being a dad is coming home from work to then go out drinking beer all night a son will think this how men act and a daughter will grow thinking this is acceptable behaviour in future relationships.
+If your idea of being a dad is coming home from work to then go out drinking beer all night, a son will think this is how men act and a daughter will grow thinking this is acceptable behaviour in future relationships.

 How you act on a day to day basis will influence your child’s understanding of what is ‘normal’.